Raykosan/ComfyUI_RaykoStudio/README.md

 - **Smart Snapping** — Align crop to center, edges, or fit source dimensions
 - **Output Resolution Control** — Set target resolution with optional upscaling/downscaling
 - **Zoom & Pan** — Navigate large images with mouse wheel and middle-drag
-- **Color mask and Background** — Selecting the color for the mask and background when using the mask_image output
+- **Color Mask and Background** — Selecting the color for the mask and background when using the mask_image output
 - **Padding Indicators** — Visual labels show generated padding areas (▲▼◀▶)
 - **Keyboard Shortcuts** — Arrow keys to nudge crop box (Shift for 4× step)